 Job Description

-The IR Coordinator Intern will provide administrative and operational support within the Industrial Relations function, developing a junior employee into a capable IR practitioner through structured exposure, practical workplace experience, and ongoing training.
+The IR Coordinator Intern will provide administrative and operational support within the Industrial Relations function.
+This internship is intended to develop a junior employee into a capable IR practitioner through structured exposure, practical workplace experience, and ongoing training.
+The intern will assist with document control, filing, investigations, drafting, case preparation, conciliations, hearings, and selected junior matters at the CCMA or Bargaining Council under supervision.

 - Assist with the day to day administration of IR matters across client sites and internal matters.